vtorosyan/vtorosyan.github.io/_posts/2025/2025-02-14-vanishing-debth-of-work.md

 But in remote work, everything is a discrete event.
 A call starts, a call ends.
 You don’t know when you’ll talk to that person again unless it’s scheduled.
 The flow of work—of conversation, of shared thinking—has been broken into fragments.

 I miss the in-between moments.
-The continuation of relationships that office life provided—the way a casual chat could lead somewhere unexpected, the way knowledge was absorbed naturally rather than documented in Notion pages and Slack threads.
+The continuation of relationships that office life provided—the way a casual chat could lead somewhere unexpected, the way knowledge was absorbed naturally rather than documented in Wiki pages and Slack threads.

 There’s a kind of loneliness in remote work that isn’t about being physically alone.
 It’s the loneliness of only interacting when necessary.
 When did work relationships become meetings instead of experiences?